-Union Bank (previously known as Union Bank of California) is a commercial bank which offers full-scale services such as private banking, insurance, investment and financial management, global custody and trust services.
-With its headquarters in San Francisco, the bank records more than 10,000 employees, maintains a primary data center in Monterey Park, California and listed among the top 25 largest banks in the United States.
+Union Bank (previously known as Union Bank of California) is a commercial bank that offers full-scale services such as private banking, insurance, investment and financial management, global custody, and trust services.
+With its headquarters in San Francisco, the bank records more than 10,000 employees, maintains a primary data center in Monterey Park, California, and listed among the top 25 largest banks in the United States.

 The United Bank of California was established by the merge of two banks—Union Bank and the Bank of California in San Francisco.
 The consolidation gives birth to UnionBanCal Corporation—a bank holding company and Union Bank of California—its primary subsidiary.

 With the union, UBOC can trace its origin to the establishment of the Bank of California 132 years prior.

 Union Bank of California—formed by the merger of Union Bank and the bank of California in 1906—contributed immensely to the development of San Francisco, the West, and a history connected to the earthquake that happened in 1906.

 The Bank of California (established in 1864) moved to a temporary headquarters a few months before the earthquake meanwhile a big, new facility was constructed on the initial site—at Sansome streets and the corner of California.

 The temporary facility suffered a fatal attack from the earthquake in which only the bank’s vault and its contents survived.
 Despite the destruction, the Bank of California’s in its commitment keeps serving the people of San Francisco.
 Even, Homer King, the bank president opened a branch in his Pacific Heights living room.
 After six weeks of the earthquake destruction, work on the new headquarters continued.